James N. Fowler

 - Kathy Weitze, President, Fall River Inc. -

 We are excited to hear more about your event.
-Please feel free to reach out for a custom proposal or with general questions.
+Please feel free to reach out for a custom proposal or with any questions that you might have.

 James grew up in the meat-and-potatoes world of rural Kansas raised by his mother and grandparents -- wonderful cooks, bakers, gardeners, and storytellers all.
 Since boyhood, James has always been an avid advocate of food and fun.
 After studying classics at the University of Kansas, he drummed for the nearly-famous rock-and-roll band, The Hefners.
 Then came culinary studies in New England, a 3-year run as head chef of Portland Public Schools’ ground-breaking farm-to-school pilot project, and lots of cheddar-peddling alongside acclaimed cheese-mongers Steve Jones and Sasha Davies.